 Modern slavery and human trafficking 'prevalent in UK'

-Following the introduction of the Modern Slavery Act 2015, there has been a greater level of transparency surrounding modern slavery and human trafficking, with many companies required to publish regular modern slavery statements providing an insight into the ethics of their supply chains.
+Modern slavery and human trafficking are much more prevalent in the UK than you might expect.
+Since the introduction of the Modern Slavery Act 2015, there has been a greater level of transparency around the issues of modern slavery and human trafficking, with many companies required to publish statements providing insight into the ethics of their supply chains.

 With the illegal exploitation of vulnerable individuals expected to increase, it is vital that professionals in safeguarding positions are able to identify the signs that could indicate someone is a victim of modern slavery or human trafficking.

 Ensure you and your employees are fully aware with appropriate training with our Trafficking, Exploitation and Modern Slavery e-learning course.